-|Common Name||Purple pampas grass, Andean pampas grass|
+|Common Name||Purple pampas grass|

 |Native Areas||South America|

-Purple Pampas Grass in the Landscape
+Invasiveness of Purple Pampas Grass

-The Invasive Nature of Purple Pampas Grass
+How to Get Rid of Purple Pampas Grass